01rabbit/PAKURI/README.md

 ## Description

-Pentesters love to move their hands.
-However, I do not like troublesome work.
-Simple work is performed semi-automatically with simple operations.
-PAKURI executes commands frequently used in penetration tests by simply operating the numeric keypad.
-You can test penetration as if you were playing a fighting game.
+Sometimes, the penetration testers love to perform a complicated job.
+However, I always prefer the easy way.
+PAKURI is an semi-automated user-friendly penetration testing tool framework.
+You can run the popular pentest tools using only the numeric keypad, just like a game.
+It is also a good entry tool for the beginners.
+They can use PAKURI to learn the flow to the penetration testing without struggling with a confusing command line/tools.

 ---